onedesign/onelogger/README.md

 Then run `composer install`.
 Go to the Craft Control Panel to install and configure.

+You'll probably also want to add the resuling directory, `craft/plugins/onelogger`, to your .gitignore:

 ### Manually

 Alternatively, drop the contents of the plugin into a new `onelogger` directory in `craft/plugins`.